|

 Free and cheap website editing and uploading tools

-HTML-Kit: combines a reliable HTML editor with an easy-to-use FTP program.
-Its my current tool of choice - this website, although not originally built with it, is maintained and updated with it.
-Its not a drag-and-drop wysiwyg editor, but its still easy to use.
+HTML-Kit: click on the "get previous version (free)" button for a reliable HTML editor that includes an easy-to-use FTP program.
+It’s my current tool of choice - this website, although not originally built with it, was maintained and updated with it for years.
+It’s not a drag-and-drop wysiwyg editor, but it’s still easy to use.
 It is supported by extensive online documentation, including tutorials and how-to articles, plus searchable newsgroups.
 HTML-Kit is freeware, available from Chami.com, based in Fort Walton Beach, Florida.
 It can also be downloaded through CNET.

 Back to quick finder